Philip White is a senior Toronto employment lawyer whose practice is focused exclusively on

 He also spent five years working for a large manufacturing company as a key account

-manager responsible for both automotive and industrial clients in Canada and the United
+the manager responsible for both automotive and industrial clients in Canada and the United

 Phil’s in-depth employment law knowledge and his background as a human resource and

 sales professional enable him to provide his clients with practical legal advice that takes into